eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 In case of subs with bad quality sometimes help if improve RGBImages quality by using "Topaz Gigapixel AI": https://topazlabs.com/gigapixel-ai/
 Take into the note that most settings for "Create Cleared TXTImages" are aligned with RGBImages resolution 480-720p.
 So now only x2 scale is most recommended setting in "Topaz Gigapixel AI" and which is default in it.
-Also you will need to align images sizes in "ILAImages" and "ISAImages" with "RGBImages" sizes after that, or just remove or disable them during "Create Cleared TXTImages" run.

 6) Performance during "Create Cleared TXTImages":
 Currently program use: